 Any accounts not in these ledgers such as asset, liability, and capital accounts remain in the general ledger.
 As with the main ledger, postings to the subledgers are from the books prime entry.

 Separating these accounts from the main ledger removes a large amount of detail and allows different staff to work on different aspects of the accounting records.

-The general ledger will normally contain a control account for each subledger.
+The GL will normally contain a control account for each subledger.

 If a business uses control accounts, there are two options with subledgers, either the subledger itself forms part of the double entry bookkeeping system and the control account is for information only, or the control account forms part of the double entry system, and the subledger is for information and analysis purposes only.
 Either is acceptable.